 Venice, one of the most beautiful cities in Italy, is just a short train ride away from another charming destination, Verona.

-If you are staying in Venice, after a few days it can become claustrophobic, so a day trip to Verona provides the right change of scenery to relax and view the very balcony from where Romeo used to woo his childhood sweetheart, Juliet, a truly iconic Italian site.
+If you are planning a trip to Venice you may want to add a day trip or two to your Venice itinerary, so a day trip to Verona provides the right change of scenery to relax and view the very balcony from where Romeo used to woo his childhood sweetheart, Juliet, a truly iconic Italian site.

 Whether you are in fact planning a day trip to Verona or simply combining a visit to both cities on your Italian Itinerary, then you may be wondering what the best way is of getting from Venice to Verona.

 In this guide, I’ll outline exactly how that do that by providing a breakdown of the various transport options available on this journey!
 Whether travelling from Verona to Venice, or vice versa, by train, by bus, or by car – getting between these two cities should be a breeze!

 P.s. – Don’t miss my guide on travelling between Milan and Venice, in case you’re adding Italy’s fashion capital to your itinerary too!

 - Venice to Verona Train: